 Every POS will allow you to ring up a sale and process payments.
 Make sure your POS is compatible with the systems and processes you use within your business.

 For example, if you sell bundles or need details about the size or other variation, make sure your POS lets you enter those details.

 Some POS systems have been explicitly developed for specific industries and will likely fit you better because they know the common configuration challenges.
-For example, Lightspeed works well for bike shops, and Toast specializes in restaurants.
+For example, Lightspeed works well for bike shops, and Toast and Table Needs each specialize in restaurants.

 Before choosing a POS, take some time to learn what kinds of support you can expect from the POS.
 Some provide a written manual or online tutorials.
 Some offer a toll-free support number or have an active online community.

 If you find a POS with a track record of being easy to set up and easy to use, you shouldn’t need these resources but when you want help, you want to know how to interact with your POS company.

 The software that runs your POS can be cloud-based or installed locally on your device or server.

 Cloud-based POS systems run off the internet, and you pay a subscription fee for the software.
 Alternatively, you can install the software ‘on-site’ on your device or server.
 With on-premise software, you typically pay a one-time licensing fee.
 Then you’re in charge of maintaining and updating the software, which may be too complicated for some business owners.

 There are several benefits to a cloud-based system.
 Updates are made easily and automatically just downloading the latest version.
 Also, you can access the software from any internet-connected device so you can check in on business from anywhere.

 Beyond the essential ability to ring up sales, your POS system can integrate with other software that will help you run your business more successfully.
 For example, you may want to connect your POS to a ticketing system, an inventory management system, or even have your POS calculate and pay your sales tax automatically.